Укр Eng

 RSS All news

-On 24 February 2025, the Victor Pinchuk Foundation and Yalta European Strategy (YES) held a discussion “Where is the War Going?” on the occasion of the YES Special Gathering in Kyiv “Three Years — Time to Win” dedicated to the third anniversary of Russia’s brutal and unprovoked full-scale invasion of Ukraine.
+On 24 February 2025, the Victor Pinchuk Foundation and Yalta European Strategy (YES) hosted a short speech “Future of Europe” by Benjamin Haddad, French Minister Delegate for European Affairs, during the YES Special Gathering in Kyiv “Three Years — Time to Win”.
+The YES Special Gathering was dedicated to the third anniversary of Russia’s brutal and unprovoked full-scale invasion of Ukraine.
 Politicians and experts discussed strategies for securing Ukraine in a changing world.

 Pages 24 25 26 27 28 ... of 28